damianhakert/damianhakert.github.io/source/_posts/2015-05-06-why-were-replacing-gitlab-ci-jobs-with-gitlab-ci-dot-yml.markdown

 #### 1. Version controlled

-Current, the script is just a single field in a form:
+Currently, the script is just a single field in a form:
 ![current setup of scripts](/images/ci-yml/jobs_old.png)

 This means you get none of the advantages of git: no version control.